YourParalysisDemon/Fragging-Terminal-Halo-CE/README.md

 External python hack for Halo CE.

-Note only works on new graphics for now 08/09/2024
+Works on both graphics.
+All features working on new graphics.

 A compiled exe is available in the zip file if you don't want to compile the base code yourself.